Artà: Natural regions

 The area of the Caps de Ferrutx, with its rocky coves provides the osprey and peregrine falcon, for example, an ideal refuge.
 The northern coastal region is also home to feral goats.
 In the valleys of the Massis d’Artà, also called the Serra Artana, there are small groves of holly oak, enclosed by dry stone walls, where almond, fig and carob trees are cultivated.

 Orchards of olive trees predominate in the hills, growing on steep slopes retained by dry stone walls.
 Large beds of reed are found amongst the natural vegetation along with fan palms (Chamaerops humilis) typical of the region, low clumps of luxuriant shrubs, wild olive trees and isolated pine woods.
-The fan palm is still a primary raw material for the basket makers on Majorca.
+The fan palm is still a primary raw material for the basket makers on Mallorca.

 Climate

 Rainfall is recorded in Artà all year round.
 The driest month is July with an average of 8.8 L/m^{2}.
 October records the highest rainfall with an average of 101.3 L/m^{2}.
 1945 was the wettest year with 224.3 L/m^{2}.